pozernishku/forward-kitchens/README.md

 # Details
 I used asynchronous [Scrapy framework](https://docs.scrapy.org/en/latest/) to complete this task.
-Scrapy has a good [architecture](https://docs.scrapy.org/en/latest/topics/architecture.html) and contains a lot of features designed for crawling.
+Scrapy has a good [architecture](https://docs.scrapy.org/en/latest/topics/architecture.html) and contains a lot of features designed for crawling, which is why I chose it.
+Scrapy is based on [twisted](https://twisted.org/) but modern [asyncio](https://docs.scrapy.org/en/latest/topics/asyncio.html) is also supported.

 For reconnaissance, I used [mitmproxy](https://mitmproxy.org/) and [Burp Suite](https://portswigger.net/burp).